Coronavirus and UK Travel Quarantine Rules

 It’s important that you have a clear business reason for cancelling the period of holiday, without one the employee may be able to argue that the cancellation is a breach of the implied duty of mutual trust and confidence, entitling them to resign and claim constructive dismissal.

 In normal circumstances this is a rare occurrence and employers who find themselves in this situation compensate the employee for the inconvenience i.e. by reimbursing the cost of the holiday and associated expenses.
 However in these uncertain times and depending how many employees are affected this might not be financially possible for your business.

 If you are considering cancelling an employee’s pre-booked period of holiday you should ensure you have considered all alternative options to ensure that the needs of the business are met.

 If an employee chooses to go ahead with a foreign holiday, having previously been told not to by you because you can not accomodate the period of quarantine, you may consider disciplinary action.

 Although the government has encouraged employers to act ‘sympathetically’ to employees’ subject to quarantine, that request is non-binding.

 Disciplinary action would be most appropriate where the leave is treated as unauthorised, particularly where a company policy has been put in place regarding the treatment of quarantine.

-It may be worth adding a ‘if you are travelling abroad would you mind letting us know where you are going’ and ‘if the country you are travelling to is removed from the quarantine exempt list whilst you are away how do you intend to deal with the period of self isolation’ type questions to your holiday form.
-Then if, or when, other countries are removed from the quarantine exempt list you can quickly and easily identify if any of your employees are affected and the options they would prefer to consider – then if they are able to work from home you can ensure work is delivered or available for them at home when they return.
+It may be worth adding a ‘please tell us if you travelling abroad and if so which Country or Countries you will be travelling to’ and ‘if you travelling abroad how do you intend to deal with the period of self isolation’ type questions to your holiday form.
+Then if they are able to work from home you can ensure work is delivered or available for them at home when they return to England.

 If you have any questions please call me on 0114 360 0626 or simply email me at email@example.com.